Entertainment Ki Raat: Description

 Entertainment Ki Raat is latest reality TV show by Colors TV.
 Entertainment Ki Raat show has all kinds of entertaining segments including stand-up comedy, musical rapping, drop the mic, celebrity chat segment and many more, the show will prove to be an entertainment variety show.

+The Tribune described the show as follows: "With its unique format that combines fiction and non-fiction, the show offers an array of components.
+From musical games to dance-offs to antakshari, the show has a lot to offer.
+The cook-offs will bring in some delicious moments, while the hidden camera pranks on celebrities are part of this show as well."

 Rap battle

 Drop the Mic is a part of the show hosted by Aditya Narayan, where two celebrity guests have to do a face-off by belittling each other sarcastically.
 They are to do so in the form of a rap.
 The first one to drop their mic will be declared the loser.

 Episodes

+Season 1 aired from 18 November 2017 to 17 February 2018.
+Season 2 aired from 21 April 2018 to 27 May 2018.